joshbegley/nyt-latest/previous.md

 `France's Axelle Berthoumieu could face a ban for the semi-finals after the alleged incident involving Ireland's Aoife Wafer.`\
 https://nytimes.com/athletic/6628466/2025/09/14/rugby-world-cup-biting-incident-ireland-france/

-**DeShaun Foster out at UCLA: Can an arch-rival coach lead a turnaround?**\
+**DeShaun Foster out at UCLA: Can an archrival coach lead a turnaround?**\
-`D’Anton Lynn leads a varied list of potential replacements for DeShaun Foster. `\
+`D’Anton Lynn leads a varied list of potential replacements for DeShaun Foster.`\
 https://nytimes.com/athletic/6628741/2025/09/14/ucla-coaching-candidates-deshaun-foster-fired/

 **How good is the UCLA coaching job after DeShaun Foster's firing?**\